 There are many strategic tactics you can take advantage of to build your credit score.
-Some, like paying your bills on time each month, take a while to actually register as positive momentum in that magical number.
-Others, however, are relatively quick fixes that can easily give your credit the boost you’re looking for.
+Some, like paying your bills on time each month, can take time to register.
+However, others are relatively quick fixes that can easily give your credit the boost you’re looking for.

-Increasing your credit limit is one of those simple tips.
-It takes just a few minutes on the phone and could very well raise your score within the next 30 days.
+Asking for a credit limit increase is one of those simple tips.
+It takes just a few minutes on the phone and could very well raise your credit score within the next 30 days.

-This is an especially smart move if you’re trying to improve your credit to qualify for a loan or get better interest rates.
+This is a brilliant move if you’re trying to improve your credit to qualify for a loan or get better interest rates.
 But like any strategy, you need to put a little thought behind how you do it.

-Here’s the lowdown on when it’s a good idea to ask for a credit line increase and how to prepare yourself for the conversation with your creditor for the best chance of success.
+Here’s the lowdown on when it’s a good idea to request a credit line increase and how to prepare yourself for the conversation with your credit card company for the best chance of success.

-Now that you know why you need to select an existing credit card to extend your limit, it’s time to figure out how to find the best one in your wallet (assuming you have more than one).
-Start by picking a card that you’ve had for a long time and that has a low or zero balance.
+It’s time to figure out which credit card you should choose to request a credit limit increase on (assuming you have more than one).
+Start by picking a credit card you’ve had for a long time, which has a low or zero balance.

 If you’re nervous, jot down some talking points before you pick up the phone.
 Mention to customer service that you’ve been a loyal customer for several years (be specific on how long) and note that you always make your payments on time and carry a low balance.

-They might ask you why you want a credit limit increase and it’s ok, to be honest.
+They might ask you why you want a credit limit increase.
+You can be honest.
 You’re simply working on building your credit and would like to lower your credit utilization ratio.

-You might get a few more questions about your current financial situation.
-Be prepared to talk about your employer, how long you’ve worked there, and how much money you earn each month.
-If you don’t know these facts off the top of your head, add them to your list of talking points before you make the call.
+Furthermore, you might get a few more questions about your current financial situation.
+Be prepared to elaborate on your employer, how long you’ve worked there, and your annual income.

 Be polite and patient with them and chances are, you’ll get that extension you’re looking for.
 It’s quite simple and when it comes down to it, most people are just afraid to ask.